Codenname/Scripts/OSINT/README.md

 4. If looking to run the advanced 'theHarvester' scan, ensure that the .yaml file in your local 'theHarvester' directory has your API keys.

+5. Recon-ng will use the modules that do not require API Keys.
+The ones that currently do are commented out so no errors get thrown.
+For best results, take some time and go get/enter the required API Keys.

+      (bing_api google_api shodan_api github_api builtwith_api twitter_api ipinfodb_api)

-4. If looking to run a more advanced scan with 'DNSenum' ensure the 'subdomains-top1million-5000.txt' (from seclist) is located in the following directory: '/usr/share/wordlists/seclists/Discovery/DNS/'.
+6. If looking to run a more advanced scan with 'DNSenum' ensure the 'subdomains-top1million-5000.txt' (from seclist) is located in the following directory: '/usr/share/wordlists/seclists/Discovery/DNS/'.
 Otherwise change the wordlist file within the script to the directory of your chosing.

-5. DNSenum will take a pretty good amount of time to complete.
+7. DNSenum will take a pretty good amount of time to complete.
 Just FYI

-6. All output files will be stored in the 'Projects/$company' directory.
+8. All output files will be stored in the 'Projects/$company' directory.

 ######